pcotret/litex-wiki/Add-a-nMigen-Verilog-VHDL-Core.md

 * `p_` for a module parameter (like eg. bit width of ports etc.)

 ## Integrating a VHDL Core
-probably similar to verilog, but TODO
+TODO: (probably analogous to verilog?)